 It was expected that most participants would use a PC (desktop or laptop) to access the survey.
-That was the case, but there is a growing proportion of devices with smaller screens being used to access the survey (see table 5).
+That was the case, but as the years progressed there was a growing proportion of devices with smaller screens being used to access the survey (see table 5).